RyanZim/awesome-npm-scripts/CONTRIBUTING.md

 - Use the following format: `[package](link) - Description.`
 - Additions should be added to the bottom of the relevant category.
 - New categories, or improvements to the existing categorization are welcome.
+  - Please run `npm run doctoc` after making changes to the headings to regenerate the Contents section.
 - Link to the GitHub repo, not npmjs.com.
 - Keep descriptions short and simple, but descriptive.
 - Start the description with a capital and end with a full stop/period.